-ELEMENTARY OR MIDDLE SCHOOL STUDENT INTERN A & B (7130A, 7130B), Grades 11 & 12, 1st & 2nd Sem., Onehalf Credit Per Sem.
-Prerequisite: Staff Recommendation Content includes assignment to an elementary or middle school teacher one period daily.
+Content includes assignment to an elementary or middle school teacher one period daily.
 Students may tutor, help with projects, read stories, or perform clerical duties.
 In addition, middle school student interns may work in lab settings.
 Seminars are presented by educators in various fields during the semester.
 This course offers a career exploration opportunity for students considering elementary education or a child related field.
 Students must have their own transportation or be assigned to a school within walking distance.
-This course may be taken repeatedly for elective credit.

-GENERAL STUDENT CAREER INTERN (7131A, 7131B)

-Grade 12, 1st & 2nd Sem., One-half Credit.
-Prerequisite: Staff Recommended
+GENERAL STUDENT CAREER INTERN (7131A, 7131B) Grade 12 ONLY, 1st & 2nd Sem., One-half Credit.
+Prerequisite: Staff Recommended and Approved application.

-This course is available to a limited number of students who want to gain experience in a career field which they are interested in pursuing after high school.
-Students must submit an application for acceptance in the program to the counselor during the registration process in grade 11.
-Students will choose their internship placement from a list of cooperating businesses.
-During the first five weeks of the course students will complete the workforce readiness skills curriculum.
+This course is ONLY available to Seniors who want to gain experience in a career field which they are interested in pursuing after high school.
+Students must submit an application for acceptance in the program to their counselor during the registration process in Grade 11.
+Students will choose their internship placement from the list of businesses.
+Examples of cooperating cooperating businesses include Areva, Architectural Partners, Virginia's Region 2000 Local Government Council, Delegate Scott Garrett, Blue Ridge Therapy Associates, Orthopedic Center of Central Virginia, Lynchburg City Schools, and various dental offices.
+During the first five weeks of the course, students will complete the Workplace Readiness Skills curriculum.
+Topics include initiative, work ethic, teamwork, confidentiality, independence, communications, problem solving, decision making, computer applications, and employment issues.
 Students will be required to serve three hours a week in their internship.
 Students will be responsible for their own transportation.